Frequently Asked Questions

 What are the main features of Spinach AI?

-Spinach AI offers automated note-taking, workflow optimization, AI-powered insights, seamless integrations with tools like Zoom, Slack, Jira, and Salesforce, and tailored solutions for different roles such as product managers, sales, engineering, and more.
-[Source]
+Spinach AI offers automated note-taking, action item tracking, meeting summaries, AI-powered insights, customizable solutions for different teams, and seamless integrations with tools like Zoom, Slack, Jira, Salesforce, and more.
+Source: Spinach AI Homepage

 Does Spinach AI offer an API?